eodafoo/unit-3-data-structures/README.md

   - [ ] Implement the ```.remove``` method, which removes a value from the hash table

 ##Extension Challenges
 Note: not all extension challenges have tests, but some do.
-Some tests that are here are disabled by default so you'll need to enable them to check your work.
-To enable them, open up the appropriate test file in the `/test` directory and change `xit` to `it` in order to turn on the disabled tests.
+The tests that are here are disabled by default so you'll need to enable them to check your work.
+To enable them, open up the appropriate test file in the `/test` directory and change `xit` to `it`.

 - Tree
   - [ ] Implement the ```.add``` method, which adds a value to the tree